 Also, frequent meth users have sores on their skin that do not heal and they often develop the “shakes” in the hands or body.
 Meth users often have rotten or missing teeth, which is a common condition known as “meth mouth”.
 Other health risks that result from meth addiction include:

 - Emotional problems

 - Broken or rotting teeth (meth mouth)

 The Fort Worth Recovery umbrella covers medically supervised detox, as well as residential programs for men and women alike.
-Our programs are abstinence-based and combine a 12-step approach with a strong mental health component, integrating cutting-edge techniques such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Eye Movement Desensitization and Reprocessing Therapy (EMDR), Somatic Experiencing, and Motivational Interviewing.
+Our programs are abstinence-based and combine a 12-step approach with a strong mental health component, integrating cutting-edge techniques such as Cognitive-Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Eye Movement Desensitization, and Reprocessing Therapy (EMDR), Somatic Experiencing, and Motivational Interviewing.
 For more information or to start your healing journey, please fill out a contact request form and one of our recovery experts will connect with you shortly.